-Participants in financial markets are engaging in a zero-sum game amongst themselves.
-For any investor to generated excess returns over the market there must be someone that underperformed the market.
-Alpha works the same way, for every manager that has produced positive alpha, there must be someone that produced negative alpha.
+Participants in financial markets are engaging in a zero-sum game.
+For any investor to generated excess returns over the market there must be someone that underperformed.
+Alpha works the same way, for every manager that has generated positive alpha, there must be someone that produced negative alpha.
 Yet, we are all aware of superstar managers that have made their clients rich.
 So, how were they able to do that, why is the average investment manager struggling, and will they likely continue to struggle?

 The rise of professional money management had some major market implications:

 - Ever increasing competition.
 Professional managers are full time investors and more skilled compared to your average retail investor.
 As we know, in a market for every buyer there must be a seller.
 The increasing talent level meant that it will be harder and harder to find trades with “clueless” investors.
 Which leads us to the second point.

 - Securities started trading closer to “intrinsic value”.
 Most of these managers attended the same ivy schools, learned from the same professors or investors (Benjamin Graham, Fisher, Buffet, etc.), used similar models, and arrived with similar ‘intrinsic values”.
 This led to a decline in standard deviation of excess returns over (see chart above).

 Warren Buffett warned Berkshire investors not to expect Warren Buffett warned Berkshire investors not to expect outperformance like the 50s, 60s, and 70s.
 Thanks to his and other top investors generosity of sharing their knowledge and skill, many current professional managers use similar techniques to select stocks.